 Affordability and Premium Tax Credits

-While the ACA’s employer mandate applies to ALEs, employees also benefit from premium tax credits if their employer coverage is either unaffordable (exceeds the income percentage threshold) or fails to provide minimum value.
-These credits can be used on public exchanges.
-This creates a powerful incentive for employers to offer affordable, valuable plans-or risk losing employees (and potential penalties).
+The employer mandate targets ALEs, but employees can also get premium tax credits if their employer's coverage is unaffordable (exceeds the income percentage threshold) or fails to provide minimum value.
+Those credits are used on public exchanges.
+This creates a strong incentive for employers to offer affordable, valuable plans—or risk losing employees (and potential penalties).

 How WellthCare Complements ACA Compliance

-WellthCare does not replace an employer’s ACA-compliant health plan; instead, it works alongside it as a zero-risk add-on.
-Employees use $0 co-pay care before touching the primary plan, which reduces claims and keeps premiums predictable.
-Meanwhile, WellthCare’s automated recordkeeping maintains compliance-grade records, including preventive care codes and reporting, which can supplement existing ACA documentation.
-This reduces employer administrative burden while improving health outcomes-a win for both compliance and culture.
+WellthCare doesn't replace an employer’s ACA-compliant health plan.
+Instead, it works alongside it as a zero-risk add-on.
+Employees use $0 co-pay care first, cutting claims and keeping premiums predictable.
+WellthCare’s automated recordkeeping handles preventive care codes and reporting, supplementing existing ACA documentation.
+That reduces administrative burden while improving health outcomes—a win for compliance and culture.

 Key Takeaways for Employers

-• The ACA mandates that ALEs offer affordable, minimum-value coverage to full-time employees or face penalties.
+- ALEs must offer affordable, minimum-value coverage to full-time employees or face penalties.

-• Preventive services must be covered at $0 cost-share, though utilization often lags-WellthCare’s reward system bridges that gap.
+- Preventive services must be covered at $0 cost-share, but utilization often lags—WellthCare’s reward system bridges that gap.

-• Pre-existing condition protections ensure stability for employees, but can increase employer risk pools; WellthCare’s focus on prevention lowers long-term risk.
+- Pre-existing condition protections stabilize employees but can increase risk pools; WellthCare’s focus on prevention lowers long-term risk.

-• Innovative solutions like WellthCare can layer on top of ACA plans to drive health, wealth, and cost savings without disrupting compliance.
+- Innovative solutions like WellthCare layer on top of ACA plans to drive health, wealth, and cost savings without disrupting compliance.

 The ACA set the baseline for equitable, accessible healthcare benefits.
 The next frontier—embodied by the Health-to-Wealth movement—builds on that foundation by making healthcare actually pay back.
 That’s a structural redesign the ACA uniquely made possible.